SavvyPlus/wiki4/getting-started/getting-started.md

 **Q. I need something for my computer, who should I ask?**
 A. @james or help yourself to the cables in the corner, there are loads.
 If you can't find what you need, just ask @james who can get you one.

+**Q. What are the usual working hours?**
+A. Generall the usual 9-5 but chat with your team leader to discuss.
+Many of us work remotely, some part time and others odd hours so we are more interested in getting the work done than watching the clock.